Mołożów massacre

-The Mołożów massacre was a massacre of Ukrainian civilians in Poland, by members of the Polish Home Army "Kedyw" unit on May 6, 1943.
+The Mołożów massacre (Polish: Zbrodnia w Mołożowie; Ukrainian: Різанина в Моложеві) was a massacre of Ukrainian civilians in Poland, by members of the Polish Home Army "Kedyw" unit on May 6, 1943.

 On 6 May 1943, a Kedyw unit estimated at approximately 80 fighters according to German intelligence reports attacked Mołożów and the nearby village of Strzelce.
 The assault resulted in widespread destruction and civilian casualties.

 German reports documented three villagers killed by shooting, several wounded, six people burned to death, and seven severely burned.
 The attackers set fire to approximately 60 households and destroyed livestock, including 29 cattle, 15 horses, and 34 pigs.
 OUN reported 54 fatalities in both villages combined, predominantly men, with some women among the dead, and confirm the destruction of 59 households.

 Background

 During World War II, escalating ethnic tensions between Poles and Ukrainians in border regions led to cycles of violence.
 Polish resistance groups, including Kedyw, frequently conducted reprisal attacks against villages suspected of harboring Ukrainian nationalists or collaborating with occupying forces.